 Many people may believe that they won’t make the mistakes that other distracted drivers do because they’re good at multitasking.
 However, this is a dangerous notion because this simply means they’ve put themselves in risky situations and haven’t gotten into an accident yet.
 Driving requires your attention and anything that takes away from that increases your chance of causing a collision.

-To get a better idea of how distractions affect your driving ability, look at how the Centers for Disease and Prevention (CDC) breaks down the types of distractions.
+To get a better idea of how distractions affect your driving ability, lets break down the different types of distractions.

 - Visual.
 This applies to anything that takes your eyes off the road.
 When you’re not looking out the windshield for even a second, you could miss a car stopping in front of you, a car swerving in front of you, someone running into the road, or your own vehicle driving off the road.